-With the explosion of digital, progressive companies across all industries are looking to incorporate next generation technologies that address business challenges.
+With the explosion of digital, progressive companies across all industries looking to incorporate next generation technologies that address business challenges there are a few things IT Managers need to consider before an infrastructure migration.

 The problem is, many are stuck with older IT systems which are unable to keep pace with today’s dynamic business demands.
 Not only are these systems costly to maintain – as any IT manager will attest to – but they’re difficult to integrate with newer technologies.